An Extreme Value Bayesian Lasso for the Conditional Left and Right Tails: CLOSING REMARKS

 \section{\textsf{CLOSING REMARKS}}

-In this paper we have introduced a Lasso-type model for the bulk and tail of a possibly heavy-tailed response.
-The proposed model: i) bypasses the need for threshold selection ($u_x$); ii) models both the conditional bulk and conditional tails; iii) it is naturally tailored for variable selection.
-Interestingly, the model can be regarded as a Lasso-type model for quantile regression that is tailored for both the bulk and for extrapolating into the tails.
-As a byproduct, our paper has some points of contact with the Bayesian literature on Bayesian distributional regression \citep{umlauf2018}, and it has links with the recent paper \cite{groll2019}.
+In this paper we have introduced a Lasso-type model for the {lower values} and tail of a possibly heavy-tailed response.
+The proposed model: i) bypasses the need for threshold selection ($u_{\mathbf{x}}$); ii) models both the conditional {lower values} and conditional tails; iii) it is naturally tailored for variable selection. {In addition, contrarily to GPD-based approach of \cite{davison1990} the proposed model does not suffer from lack of threshold stability, as indeed our model does not depend on a threshold; the fact that the Davison--Smith approach does not retain the threshold stability property is known since \citep[][Section~2.2]{eastoe2009}, and it implies that selection of covariates in the parameters of the GPD is not invariant to threshold choice.} {Yet, other approaches that circumvent the threshold stability issue are available beyond our model, including an inhomogeneous point process formulation for extremes \citep[][Chapter 7]{coles2001}.} Interestingly, the proposed model can be regarded as a Lasso-type model for quantile regression that is tailored for both the {lower values} and for extrapolating into the tails.
+As a byproduct, our paper has {links} with the Bayesian literature on Bayesian distributional regression \citep{umlauf2018}, and with the recent paper {of} \cite{groll2019}.

+{Despite the considerations above on threshold selection there is no `free lunch'; indeed, here the parameters of the model and the choice of the carrier dictate the behavior of the quantiles in the whole range of the distribution, while the impact of some parameters is smaller in the lower or upper tail.
+Yet, competing EGPD models that stem from different choices for the carrier function can be formally compared and ranked via standard model selection criteria, such as Log Pseudo Marginal Likelihood \citep[e.g.][]{geisser1979, gelfand1994}.}